 The final page of this document can be printed as large as 11x17".)

 Students will learn about the relationships among water runoff, pollution (and its sources), and permeable and impermeable surfaces in this interesting exercise.

 Online Learning: Surf the Mississippi at St. Anthony Falls

 Students will explore the Internet to answer a series of questions about the history, geology, and geography of the Mississippi River in the Twin Cities and early uses of the river system.

 Students will explore the Mississippi River through questions about wildlife, transportation, geography, culture, and history.

 There are three activities related to St. Anthony Falls and Mississippi River geology that will help prepare students for their Journey to the Falls experience; Mississippi River Bluff Strata, St. Anthony Falls from 1680-1876, and Map the River in the Twin Cities.

 Students will learn how animals compete for resources and the impacts an exotic species can have on a natural ecosystem.
-Also print Teacher Adaptation (PDF).
+This activity only includes the worksheet.